KYHC Membership - what to expect

 3.)
 When will practices generally start?

-Team Practices begin in September and are typically on Tuesdays, Wednesdays or Thursdays.
+Practices begin in September.
 Each team will have a set day and time each week for their team practice that stays consistent through the full season.
 We work very hard to ensure our team practices begin no earlier than 5:00 PM and end no later than 9:00 PM for Coyotes players.

 4.)
 How much game play will my player get?